lweissenstein/biotopia/README.md

 **This repository is a clone of a university project hosted here for portfolio display purposes only.**

 I do not own the intellectual property of this project; it was developed at HTW Berlin in collaboration with external research partners.
-This repository serves to highlight my contributions in 3D Art, Technical Art, Design and Game Design within a great team effort.
+This repository serves to display my contributions in 3D Art, Technical Art, Design and Game Design within a great team effort.
 The final result was made possible by everyone contributing by a great deal.

 ---